Dhaka University of Engineering & Technology, Gazipur: Medical Centre

 DUET medical center is located on the ground floor of the library building.
 This facility offers healthcare services to all members of the DUET community, including students, faculty, staff, and visitors.
 The medical team is composed of highly skilled professionals, including doctors, nurses, pharmaceutical officers, and technical staff.

 The DUET Medical Center operates 24/7 and provides a comprehensive range of healthcare services to all members of the DUET community, including emergency residential care when necessary.
 The center also offers pathology services, providing over 40 essential diagnostic tests.

 The on-campus medical center supports the health and well-being of students, faculty, and staff by providing modern diagnostics, preventive and community healthcare, promoting healthy lifestyles, and training medical staff in the latest practices.

 Transportation

 DUET runs a dedicated bus service for students, faculty, and staff, connecting the campus in Gazipur with different parts of Dhaka city.
 The university aims to provide smart and efficient transport services by maintaining a friendly and well-organized environment.
 The Office of Transportation ensures that buses operate on time, uses modern technology to keep vehicles in good condition, offers technical support for transport, and carefully manages all related documents and inventory in an ethical way.

 Student Life

 Halls of residence

-There are seven male and two female dormitories at the DUET, named:
+There are seven male and two female dormitories at Dhaka University of Engineering & Technology (DUET).
+The halls are as follows: